junzis/the-1090mhz-riddle/adsb/airborne-position.rst

   Lon:  3.91937

-Here is a Python implemented: https://github.com/junzis/pyModeS/blob/faf4313/pyModeS/adsb.py#L166
+Here is a Python implementation: https://github.com/junzis/pyModeS/blob/faf4313/pyModeS/adsb.py#L166

 Calculate altitude
 ******************

 The altitude of the aircraft is much easier to compute from the data frame.
-The bits in the altitude field (either odd or even frame) are as following:
+The bits in the altitude field (either odd or even frame) are as follows:
 ::

   1100001 1 1000